Penticton Arthritis Clinic

 The Mary Pack Arthritis Program has travelling occupational therapy clinics and travelling rheumatology clinics.

-The occupational therapy clinics happen in the spring and fall of each year and are held in Lillooet and Merritt.
+The occupational therapy clinics happen in the spring and fall of each year and are held in Lillooet, Lytton, Merritt and Williams Lake.

-The travelling consultation services with a rheumatologist occur two to four times a year in Williams Lake.
+The travelling consultation services with a rheumatologist occur two to four times a year in Lillooet, Valemont, and Williams Lake.
 The rheumatologist can help diagnose (detect), treat and medically manage patients with arthritis and other rheumatic diseases.
 Learn more about our Travelling Clinics.